SPRING 2023 SEASON HIGHLIGHTS – SPECIAL RULES

 AGE LIMITS 28+ DIVISION – A player must be 28 years of age or older, or turning 28 in the calendar year, to play in the 28+ DIVISION.
-However, with league approval, teams may have up to TWO age restriction exceptions, providing that the underage players are at least 26 or older.
+However, with league approval, teams may have up to THREE age restriction exceptions, providing that the underage players are at least 26 or older.
 However, a player must be 28 or older (or turning 28 in the calendar year) to be eligible to pitch in the 28+ Division.

 AGE LIMITS 35+ DIVISION – A player must be 35 years of age or older, or turning 35 in the calendar year, to play in the 35+ DIVISION.
-However, with league approval, teams may have up to TWO age restriction exceptions, providing that the underage players are at least 32 or older.
+However, with league approval, teams may have up to THREE age restriction exceptions, providing that the underage players are at least 32 or older.
 However, a player must be 35 or older (or turning 35 in the calendar year) to be eligible to pitch in the 35+ Division.